 NR 812.01 Purpose.
 (1) The purpose of this chapter is to establish uniform minimum standards and methods in conformity with chs.
-144 and 162, Stats., for:
+280 and 281, Stats., for:

-- (a) Obtaining or extracting groundwater for any purpose; and - (b) Protecting groundwater and aquifers from contamination through adequate construction and reconstruction of water sys- - (2) This chapter shall govern the location, construction or reconstruction and maintenance of water systems, the abandonment of wells and drillholes and the installation and maintenance of pumping and treatment equipment.
+- (a) Obtaining or extracting groundwater for any purpose; and - (b) Protecting groundwater and aquifers from contamination through adequate construction and reconstruction of water systems - (2) This chapter shall govern the location, construction or reconstruction and maintenance of water systems, the abandonment of wells and drillholes and the installation and maintenance of pumping and treatment equipment.

 History: Cr.
 Register, January, 1991, No. 421, eff.
 2-1-91; am.
 (1) (a), Register, September, 1994, No. 465, eff.
-10-1-94.
+10-1-94; correction in (1) (intro.) made under s.
+13.93 (2m) (b) 7., Stats., Register, December, 1998.

-NR 812.02 Applicability.
-(1) For the purposes of construction and installation, the provisions of this chapter apply to all new and existing water systems and drillholes with the following exceptions:

-- (a) Wells governed under ch.
+- NR 812.02 Applicability.
+(1) For the purposes of construction and installation, the provisions of this chapter apply to all new and existing water systems and drillholes with the following exceptions: - (a) Wells governed under ch.
 NR 141, unless they are high capacity wells, in which case ch.
 NR 812 also applies. - (b) Community water systems governed under ch.
 NR 811, and - (c) Nonpotable surface water systems.

-Note: Certain diversions of surface water for nonpotable uses require a permit under ch.
-30, Stats.
+Note: Certain diversions of surface water for nonpotable uses require a permit under ch 30, Stats

 (2) For the purposes of abandonment, the provisions of this chapter apply to all drillholes and wells including, but not limited to, mining exploration drillholes not regulated by ch.
 NR 132, wells and drillholes not regulated by s.
-NR 141.25 and elevator shaft drillholes.
+NR 141 25 and elevator shaft drillholes